lit-leprichorn/SecAuth/README.md

-logs if you get your 2FA code wrong. logging of succesful user signing in, along with names and timestamps. and alot of random comments
+logs if you get your 2FA code wrong. logging of succesful user signing in, along with names and timestamps. and alot of random comments i also plan on making a super user account with a built in dev pannel.